 In the 1938 Yiddish film Mamele, Khavkhe (Molly Picon) takes care of her whole family.
 A gangster, Max Katz, recruits her brother into a burglary gang, and courts her sister (with the intention of turning her into a prostitute).
 Khavkhe manages to pickpocket Katz's gun, and makes him write a letter breaking up with the sister. ("You may be a Katz (cat), but you'll leave here as a kitten.")

 Tony Montana from Scarface (1983).
-He's just a tad bit overprotective of his little sister Gina, even going as far as murdering Manny Ribera, her husband and his best buddy, the day after they were married.
-Worth noting that more than one critic has observed an incestuous undertone to some of Tony's actions which Gina also accuses him of when she tries to kill him.
+He's just a tad bit overprotective of his little sister Gina, even going as far as murdering Manny Ribera, his best buddy for sleeping with her right behind his back.
+Though unbeknownst to him, said friend is already married to Gina the day before.
+Worth noting that more than one critic has observed an incestuous undertone to some of Tony's actions which Gina also accuses him of when she tries to kill him in revenge.

 Alpha Dog.
 When Jake Mazursky learns that Johnny Truelove has kidnapped his little brother Zack to get back at Jake, he promises his estranged stepmom that he will do anything to get Zack back.
 Jake immediately goes on a rampage, crashes a local house party held by some of Truelove's friends by beating up half the people in the room and when Truelove calls him up, Jake threatens Truelove with enacting brutal and painful vengeance unless he releases Zack.
 Subverted however, as it doesn't help Zack's return at all and prompts Truelove to relocate with his victim.

-In the Cal Leandros series, this is pretty much the whole premise of Niko Leandros, who would burn the world to protect his brother.
+Niko Leandros would burn the world to protect his brother.
 The only reason Cal ever gets near to any combat is because Nico is a firm believer that the only way to be ready for combat is to actually participate in it.

 In Hell's Children, by Andrew Boland, you never, ever, F%*& with Acheri, or her defacto big Brother, Precision, will Mind Rape you.